Healthcare and wellbeing

 Staying healthy while you study is important.
-You can access a range of healthcare services on campus—make sure you also get immunised before you arrive.
+You can access a range of healthcare services on campus and in Wellington.

-If you cannot get immunised before you arrive on campus, you can arrange this at Student Health, ideally before your classes start.
-There will be a cost for the Meningococcal ACWY, Pertussis, and Varicella immunisations.
-The Measles, Mumps, and Rubella (MMR) immunisation is free.
+If you cannot get immunised before you arrive in Wellington, you can arrange this at Student Health, ideally before your classes start.
+There will be a cost for the meningococcal ACWY, pertussis, and varicella immunisations.
+The measles, mumps, and rubella (MMR) immunisation is free.

 We also recommend you get the flu vaccination when it is available at the start of winter.
 This is free for all students through Student Health.

 While you are in New Zealand, you may need healthcare at some time.
 New Zealand doctors, known as General Practitioners (GPs), are available on campus.
 Find out more about healthcare in New Zealand at NauMai NZ.

 In an emergency